loporrit/SelfHosting/Mare/README.md

 systemctl start nginx postgresql redis
 ```

-It is possible to use a webserver other than nginx, however the sample configuration here is for nginx, and LoporritSync has an optimized file transfer mode which depends on nginx.
+It is possible to use a webserver other than nginx, however the sample configuration here is for nginx.

 ## 1a.
 Set up a website and install certbot